 Day 51.
 Flight back home.

 Included in the cost of climbing Broad Peak:

-- Transfers from airport to hotel upon arrival and from hotel to airport on departure.
+- Transfers from airport to hotel upon arrive and from hotel to airport on departure.

 - Hotel accommodation with bed and breakfast in Islamabad for four nights.

 - Transportation from Islamabad to Skardu and back to Islamabad with all expedition luggages.